mj-crabtree/unix-admin/logbooks/lab05.md

 ./insecure
 ```

-30. *What does the -perm in the find qualifier do?*
+30. *What does the `-perm` in the find qualifier do?*

-It searches for files, directories by a given set of permissions.
+It searches for files and directories by a given set of permissions.

-31. *What would be the find command line to change the directories from 777 to 755?*
+31. *What would be the find command line to change the directories from `777` to `755`?*

 ```sh
 [student@UWS /]$ find ./ -type d -perm 777 -exec chmod 755 {} \;